![]() |

-Realtime Radiosity, global illumination technique
+Realtime Radiosity - global illumination technique

-Suitable for rasterizers, all local illumination models, light types,
+Suitable for rasterizers, all local illumination models, light types, materials, shaders, graphics APIs.

 [ NEWS ] [ DEMOS ] [ TECHNIQUES ] [ PEOPLE ]